EnglishSid/DigitalExplorerDevNotes/Modules/Solutions/SignPostAPI/readme.md

 # Digital Explorer - Solutions
-## Signpost API
+## Signpost entry
+### API definition

-The signpost API creates an enriched representation of any asset within the DXC Digital Explorer Graph database;
+The signpost API creates an enriched representation of any asset within the DXC Digital Explorer Graph database.

 - The signposted entry is added to the solutions dataset and available within the recommendations algorithms (Workspaces and Roadmaps)
 - The owners are provided with a summary of the matched reference points from the following DXC datasets